[Deadline Extension] The submission deadline for original research papers has been extended to June 15, 2018 (Fri).

 All paper, highlight, and abstract submissions should be made through the EasyChair online submission system:

-[Partner journals] Select original research papers presented at CNB-MAC 2018 will be published in special issues of CNB-MAC 2018 partner journals: BMC Bioinformatics, BMC Genomics, BMC Systems Biology.
-In the previous year, CNB-MAC 2017 papers were published in BMC Bioinformatics, BMC Genomics, and BMC Systems Biology, and IET Systems Biology.
+[Partner journals] As in previous years, select original research papers presented at CNB-MAC 2018 will be published in special issues of CNB-MAC 2018 partner journals: BMC Bioinformatics, BMC Genomics, BMC Systems Biology, and IET Systems Biology.